serhii-babich/html-accordion-tabs/README.md

 }
 ```

 It’s a big selector, for sure, but it does all the magic.
-All content is hidden and we want to display only content corresponding to the activated tab button.
-This selector literally says following:
+All content is hidden, and we want to display only the content corresponding to the activated tab button.
+This selector literally says the following:

-> Display content after button which follows checked input
+> Display the content after the button that follows the checked input

-`+` combinator selects immediately adjacent elements, this is why our HTML code should follow this exact order.
+`+` combinator selects immediately adjacent elements, that’s why the HTML code should follow this exact order.

-There is another approach, using `~` combinator, which is also adjacent, but not strict and selects **all** matching adjacent elements.
-Using `~` at first glance will shorten the selector to:
+Another approach is to use `~` combinator.
+It is also adjacent but not strict and selects **all** matching adjacent elements.
+Using `~` shortens the selector to:

 ```css
 .tab-actor:checked ~ .tab-content {